 The sexual abuse of children by other children is a specific safeguarding issue (also known as peer on peer/child on child abuse) in education and all staff should be aware of it.

-It is more likely that girls will be victims and boys' perpetrators, but all peer on peer/child on child abuse is unacceptable and will be taken seriously.
+It is more likely that girls will be victims and boys' perpetrators, but all child onchild abuse is unacceptable and will be taken seriously.

 Emotional Abuse